codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

   CSDP syncs these resource definitions to your cluster, and create the resources in the cluster.
 1. In the CSDP UI, view the newly created pipeline in [Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"}).

-#### Configure pipeline with demo micro service application
+#### Configure pipeline with demo microservice application

-1. Fork the repository: ??
-2. Update the event source to listen to events from the forked repository.
+1. Update the event source to listen to events from the forked repository.
   * Open `eventSource.git-ci-source.yaml`.
   * In line **22**, update `names` and `owner` for `repositories`:
     For `names`, verify that `express-microservice`, the name of the forked demo service is displayed.